IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 .. note::

-  * Place the URL for the Admin before any URLs with catch-all patterns such as ``r''``.
+  * Place the URL for the Admin before any URLs that contain catch-all patterns such as ``r''``.
   * You don't need to add the code ``from django.contrib import admin;
     admin.autodiscover()`` anywhere; this is done automatically for you.